CCBDA-UPC/Assignments-2020/Lab09.md

     -----END RSA PRIVATE KEY-----
     ```
 10. attach the ELB to the ``load-balancer-sg`` security group that you are creating. open HTTP and HTTPS protocols.
-11. create a new target group type IP and named ``primary-apache-web-server-target`` using HTTP protocol

- and attach the EC2 instance named ``apache-web-server``.
+11. create a new target group type IP and named ``primary-apache-web-server-target`` using HTTP protocol and attach the EC2 instance named ``apache-web-server``.

-12. once the ELB is provisioned, go to the "Description" tab and copy in your browser the the DNS name assigned http://load-balancer-1334015960.eu-west-1.elb.amazonaws.com/.
+12. once the ELB is provisioned, go to the "Description" tab and copy the DNS name assigned http://load-balancer-1334015960.eu-west-1.elb.amazonaws.com/ and paste it in your browser.

     <p align="center"><img src="./images/Lab09-ApacheWorking.png" alt="Apache working" title="Apache working"/></p>